ericglau/defender-cli/README.md

   --maxFeePerGas <MAX_FEE_PER_GAS>  Maximum total fee per gas, in wei.
   --maxPriorityFeePerGas <MAX_PRIORITY_FEE_PER_GAS>  Maximum priority fee per gas, in wei.
   --metadata '<METADATA>'         Use this to identify, tag, or classify deployments.
 See https://docs.openzeppelin.com/defender/module/deploy#metadata.
 Must be a JSON string, for example: --metadata '{ "commitHash": "4ae3e0d", "tag": "v1.0.0", "anyOtherField": "anyValue" }'
+  --origin <ORIGIN>               The client that made the deployment.
+For internal use only.
+Only 'Foundry' or 'SDK' are supported.
+Defaults to 'SDK'.
 ```

 ### Proposing an upgrade